 - Undiagnosed hematoma obstructing the airway.

-Babies can suffer hypoxic brain injury during the labor and delivery process, or immediately thereafter.
+Babies can suffer hypoxic brain injury during the labor and delivery process,

 Medical errors that can result in hypoxic brain injury to a newborn include: